How does the face age?

 A face lift can reverse many features of the aging face and neck.
 The most dramatic improvement is seen in the jaw-line and the neck.
 A face lift may be combined with other procedures to help maintain facial balance and harmony.

-Face & neck lift, lower blepharoplasty, and fat grafting by Sam Naficy, MD
+Face & neck lift, lower blepharoplasty, and fat grafting by Sam Naficy, MD. * Individual results may vary.

 Why choose a facial plastic surgeon to do my face lift?